Chaotic Behaviour of the Earth System in the Anthropocene: Abstract

 \section{Abstract}

-It is shown that the Earth System (ES) can, due to the impact of human activities, behave in a chaotic fashion.
-Our arguments are based on the assumption that the ES can be described by a Landau-Ginzburg model, which on its own allows for predicting that the ES evolves, through regular trajectories in the phase space, towards a Hothouse Earth scenario for a finite amount of human-driven impact.
-Furthermore, we find that the equilibrium point for temperature fluctuations can exhibit bifurcations and a chaotic pattern if the human impact follows a logistic map.
+It is shown that the Earth System (ES) can, due to the impact of human activities, exhibit chaotic behaviour.
+Our arguments are based on the assumption that the ES can be described by a Landau-Ginzburg model, which, in itself, predicts that the ES evolves through regular trajectories in phase space towards a Hothouse Earth scenario under a finite amount of human-driven impact.
+Furthermore, we find that the equilibrium point for temperature fluctuations can exhibit bifurcations and a chaotic pattern if human impact follows a logistic map.
+Our final analysis includes interactions between different terms of the planetary boundaries in order to gauge the predictability of our model.